Montgomeryshire: Local government

 Local government reforms in 1974 combined the administrative areas of Montgomeryshire, Radnorshire and Brecknockshire together to form a new administrative county called Powys.
 A new district of Montgomeryshire was established as a lower-tier district authority within Powys, with the district's area matching the former administrative county.
 The district council took over Neuadd Maldwyn in Welshpool to serve as its headquarters, and also retained the former offices of the abolished Newtown and Llanllwchaiarn Urban District Council at Newtown Hall Park as an area office.

 Further local government reform in 1996 abolished district councils in Wales, making Powys a unitary authority.
 From 1996 until 2018 Powys County Council had a Montgomeryshire area committee covering the former Montgomeryshire district plus three communities formerly in the Glyndŵr district of Clwyd (historically Denbighshire) which were transferred to Powys in 1996.
 The three area committees for the former counties were abolished in 2018.

-Electoral representation
+District

-Montgomeryshire is a UK Parliament constituency and a Senedd constituency.
+The district was formed as Montgomery on 1 April 1974 under the Local Government Act 1972.
+It covered the administrative county of Montgomeryshire, which was abolished at the same time.
+The new district replaced the previous ten district level authorities in Montgomeryshire: